Automotive industry in China: "Reversed" joint ventures

 Smart #1, built by Geely's joint venture with Mercedes-Benz.
 It is developed based on Geely's EV technology.

 Mini Cooper SE, developed and manufactured by Spotlight Automotive, a joint venture between GWM and BMW.

-In the 2020s, foreign global manufacturers started seeking technological assistance from its Chinese counterparts and invested in China through joint ventures or other forms of partnerships, including Renault-Nissan, VW, BMW, Mercedes-Benz, Toyota, Stellantis, and Jaguar Land Rover.
+In the 2020s, foreign global manufacturers started seeking technological assistance from its Chinese counterparts and invested in China through joint ventures or other forms of partnerships, including Renault, Nissan, Volkswagen Group, BMW, Mercedes-Benz, Toyota, Stellantis, and Jaguar Land Rover.